Queensy Menig: Twente

 On 9 September 2019, he returned to the Netherlands, signing a two-year contract with one-year extension option with Twente.
 On 12 September, he made his debut for the club in a home match against Fortuna Sittard, scoring the 1–0 goal after an assist from Jayden Oosterwolde, as Twente won 2–0.
 On 5 December 2020 he scored both goals in an impressive 1-2 win away against his former club Ajax.

 Partizan

-On 2 September 2021 Queensy Menig signed a three-year deal with Partizan.
-The former Ajax academy graduate signed to Partizan from Twente for a fee around €700k.
+On 2 September 2021 Menig signed a three-year deal with Partizan.
+The former Ajax academy graduate signed to Partizan from Twente for a fee around €700,000.
 Menig scored his first goal for Partizan in his full debut against Anorthosis Famagusta, in Round 1 of UEFA Europa Conference League Menig was voted Player of the Week 11 in Serbian SuperLiga after recording two assists and a goal in a 5–0 victory against Spartak Subotica.
-He scored a winning goal on Letná Stadium in 0–1 away victory over Sparta Prague in Knockout round play-offs of Europa Conference League.
+In the 17th round of the domestic championship, Menig scored a goal in a 4–1 victory over rivals Vojvodina.
+Queensy Menig started a solo action, ran towards the goal of Vojvodina and eventually shot past four players.
+He scored the winning goal in a 1–0 away victory over Sparta Prague in the Europa Conference League knockout round play-offs.
+On 25 October 2023, Menig made his 100th appearance in the Partizan jersey in a 4–0 win against Radnički Kragujevac.

+Sivasspor

+On 9 February 2024, Menig joined Sivasspor in Turkey on a two-and-a-half-year deal.